First-Pitch Swing Rate

 Should young hitters be encouraged to take the first pitch?

-Not automatically — the goal is recognizing whether the first pitch is hittable, not following a blanket rule to take or swing.
+Not on its own — the goal is recognizing whether the first pitch is hittable, not following a blanket rule to take or swing.
 Blanket "always take one" rules can cost hitters good pitches to hit.

 Related terms

-- Two-Strike ApproachA two-strike approach is the contact-first adjustment a hitter makes with two strikes — shortening the swing, expanding strike-zone coverage, and prioritizing putting the ball in play over power.
+- Two-Strike ApproachA two-strike approach is the contact-first adjustment a hitter makes with two strikes.
+This means shortening the swing, expanding strike-zone coverage, and prioritizing putting the ball in play over power.

-- Plate DisciplinePlate discipline is the ability to distinguish balls from strikes and to swing only at pitches where the hitter can do damage — the foundational mental skill of hitting.
+- Plate DisciplinePlate discipline is the ability to distinguish balls from strikes and to swing only at pitches where the hitter can do damage.
+This means the foundational mental skill of hitting.

 Related guides & benchmarks